mangolang/compiler/README.rst

 How to use
 -------------------------------

-To interact with Mango from the command line, use the CLI_ crate.
+To interact with Mango from the command line, use the CLI_ crate (also available via Docker_).

 This crate is a Rust library.
 You cannot execute it directly, use the CLI_.
 Use this library if you're making another Rust tool that relies on the Mango compiler.